 Updated to include information on Bellman v Northampton Recruitment Ltd, in which the Court of Appeal held that the employer was vicariously liable for a managing director's assault of an employee during a drinking session after the work Christmas party.

 Updated to reflect that childcare voucher schemes are closed to new entrants from 4 October 2018.

-In Talon Engineering Ltd v Smith, the Employment Appeal Tribunal (EAT) held that an employer's refusal to postpone a disciplinary hearing for two weeks to allow the employee's union official to accompany her made her dismissal unfair.
+We discuss the recent case of Talon Engineering Ltd v Smith, in which the EAT considered an employer's refusal to postpone a disciplinary hearing to allow the employee to be accompanied.